AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Introduction

 \section{Introduction}

 Large Language Models (LLMs) \cite{sun2021ernie, jiang2023mistral, touvron2023llama, achiam2023gpt, yang2024qwen2} have demonstrated remarkable capabilities in natural language understanding and generation \cite{zhang2024finsql,chen2024data,lu2025adda,jo2025sparellm,balaka2025pneuma,zhou2025cracking,barbosa2025cost,luoma2025snails,omar2025dialogue}.
 However, their reliance on static, internalized knowledge often leads to factual hallucinations and limited adaptability to dynamic information \cite{gao2023retrieval,peng2024graph,wu2024retrieval,liu2024lost}, and retraining or finetuning the LLM can lead to high computational costs \cite{merth2024superposition,fan2024survey}.
-Retrieval-Augmented Generation (RAG) addresses this by integrating external factual knowledge during inference, improving accuracy and enabling real-time updates. { Yet, traditional RAG methods' retrieval~\cite{lewis2020retrieval,gao2023retrieval} is based on simplistic mechanisms, such as the whole passages' dense vector similarity, make them overlook the capture of more fine-grained semantic relationships between entities \cite{han2024retrieval,shengyuan2023differentiable,zhang2025survey}. } To overcome these limitations, researchers have proposed various Graph-based RAG models \cite{edge2024local,guo2024lightrag,listructrag,hu2024grag,gutierrez2024hipporag, liang2025kag,gutiérrez2025ragmemory}.
-The framework of Graph-based RAG models, is shown in \autoref{fig:graphrag}. { These models first utilize LLMs to extract entities and relations from the source documents to serve as graph nodes and edges and construct a graph, and then leverage this graph-structured knowledge to model complex relationships between entities to enable structured reasoning over inter-connected information, enabling the capture of more fine-grained entity-level relationships when retrieval. \cite{han2024retrieval,zhang2025survey}. }
+Retrieval-Augmented Generation (RAG) addresses this by integrating external factual knowledge during inference, improving accuracy and enabling real-time updates. { Yet, traditional RAG methods' retrieval~\cite{lewis2020retrieval,gao2023retrieval} is based on simplistic mechanisms, such as whole passage's dense vector similarity, making them overlook the capture of more fine-grained semantic relationships between entities \cite{han2024retrieval}. } To overcome these limitations, researchers have proposed various Graph-based RAG models \cite{edge2024local,guo2024lightrag,listructrag,hu2024grag,gutierrez2024hipporag, liang2025kag,gutiérrez2025ragmemory,wang2025archrag,zhou2025depth}.
+These models first utilize LLMs to extract entities and relations from the source documents to serve as graph nodes and edges and construct a graph, and then leverage this graph-structured knowledge to model complex relationships between entities to enable structured reasoning over inter-connected information, enabling the capture of more fine-grained entity-level relationships. \cite{han2024retrieval}.

 Currently, the Graph-based RAG models can be classified into two categories, i.e., \textit{community-based models}, and \textit{walking-based models}.
 The community-based models \cite{edge2024local,hu2024grag,guo2024lightrag} first map the query to graph nodes considering their semantic similarity or keyword matching.
 Then, they will retrieve the mapped graph nodes' one or multi-hop neighborhood.
 On the other hand, with similar mapping approach from query to graph nodes, walking-based models \cite{gutierrez2024hipporag,fastgraphrag,listructrag,liang2025kag,gutiérrez2025ragmemory} apply walk-based graph algorithms, such as Personalized PageRank (PPR) \cite{haveliwala2002topic}, based on the mapped graph nodes, to score graph nodes and edges based on the graph's topological structure and query information, and then retrieve Top-\textit{k} text chunks based on high-scoring graph nodes, capturing the fine-grained entity level relationships.